bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

-Van Der Laan was investigating a vulnerability discovered by Aleksandar Nikolic in a library used by Bitcoin Core when he [discovered][news310 wlad] a separate vulnerability allowing remote code execution; this was fixed upstream and the fix incorporated into Bitcoin Core.
+Van Der Laan was investigating a vulnerability discovered by Aleksandar Nikolic in a library used by Bitcoin Core when he [discovered][news310 wlad] a separate vulnerability allowing remote code execution; this was fixed upstream, and the fix was incorporated into Bitcoin Core.
 Developer Evil-Knievel [discovered][news310 ek] a vulnerability that could exhaust the memory of many Bitcoin Core nodes, causing them to crash, which could be used as part of other attacks to steal money (e.g., from LN